colindean/plaintextaccounting_workshop/0000_introduction.md

 This workshop is geared toward folks with the following skills:

 1. Comfortability with basic algebra
-2. Comfortability using a computer with a suitable keyboard or other input method for typing
+2. Comfortability using a computer with a suitable keyboard or another input method for typing
 3. Comfortability using a text editor program, such as Atom, Visual Studio Code, vim, or Emacs
 4. Comfortability installing and using command line software on the operating system of their choice